Phenomenon 2024 Phenomenon 2024

 Their sacrifice was mourned and memorialised, their names were whispered with reverence and honour and given to the children of the next generation.
 Their story became the tale performed by bards across the realms, and yet...

-...time passed.
+...Time passed.
 Recent events became history; history became legend; legend became myth; and in time even myth was forgotten.

 Five people wake from what was thought to be forever, dressed in burial robes with no memory of who they were, but surrounded by evidence of their former lives.